Sarah Bellamy: Convict years

 She first worked as a housemaid to Lieutenant Faddy and, later, a weaver.
-She later married James Bloodsworth, and together they had eight children of which four died at infancy.
+She later married James Bloodsworth, and together they had seven children of which four died at infancy.
 Due to James being a bricklayer and architect they lived together in a beautiful house, had a high social status and were quite wealthy due to James's salary being 50 pounds.
 Bellamy's family gained a very good reputation throughout the new colony.
 She outlived her husband, who died on 24 March 1804 from pneumonia, leaving her with three young children—the oldest being 13 years old.
 She lived with her children but didn't marry again and later was granted a conditional pardon on 23 February 1811.
 In fact, James and Sarah never married, because it was known that James had left a living wife (Jane Marks; married 9 December 1782) and several children in England when he was transported.

 Death

 She died on 24 February 1843.
 The reason of her death is unspecified but is thought to be of natural causes.
 She was buried two days after her death at Meekcity Street Cemetery.
-She was survived by four children, James Bloodsworth (died 16 April 1857), John Bloodsworth (died 14 April 1873) Ann Bloodsworth (Bray) (died 16 April 1875) and Elizabeth Bloodsworth (died 1871).
+She was joined by four of her children, James Bloodsworth (died 16 April 1857), John Bloodsworth (died 14 April 1873) Ann Bloodsworth (Bray) (died 16 April 1875) and Elizabeth Bloodsworth (died 1871).